Sunset in Yangshuo, China

 A Tale of Two Rivers

 China is renowned for being a bustling country, but that doesn’t mean you have to rush around to see it all.
 Take your time to enjoy the best the country has to offer, without exhausting yourself in the process.
-You’ll fly into Hong Kong to chill out for a few days and adjust to your new time zone.
+After arriving in Hong Kong you will chill out for a couple of days and adjust to your new time zone.
 Then it’s on to Guilin for a tranquil journey up the Li River towards the beautiful mountains of Yangshuo.
 You’ll take to the water once again to sail the Yangtze, then you will fly to Beijing to explore this dynastic capital and walk along a less-visited section of the Great Wall, making memories you'll treasure forever.

 Wander along the Great Wall at Jinshanling